×

 If you’re facing legal trouble and drug-related charges, it’s crucial to contact an accomplished Douglas County defense attorney right away.
 Marc A. Watkins is well-versed in drug crime laws and can help you throughout the entire criminal defense process.

-Contact the Law Offices of Marc A. Watkins, P.C. today so we can schedule a consultation to begin discussing the unique details of your case.
+Our office serves clients in Fairplay, Anneewakee, Bill Arp, and other communities throughout the court.
+Contact the Law Offices of Marc A. Watkins, P.C., today so we can schedule a consultation with a Douglas County drug crime lawyer to begin discussing the unique details of your case.
 Let our office help you or a loved one with your drug crime defense case.

 Testimonials